Rhythm1337/dairy-ledger/README.md

 ## The other reason

 I'm also using this project to learn DevOps.
-It's a real app I actually use, so it's a good sandbox for testing and deploying — running it on servers, putting it in Docker, setting up pipelines, and generally messing around with that side of things.
+It's a real app I actually use, so it's a good sandbox for testing and deploying, running it on servers, putting it in Docker, setting up pipelines, and generally messing around with that side of things.

 ## Running it